-You can live in Morocco without speaking French, however, your employment and life administration options will be very limited.
-Most employers require French and English knowledge, all contracts and even ads on the popular websites will be in French.
+You can live in Morocco without speaking French.
+However, your employment and life administration options will be very limited.
+Most employers need French and English knowledge, all contracts and even ads on popular websites will be in French.

 My story of learning French is long and complicated.
 It started at the Vilnius Academy of Arts, where I studied Art history.
 Imagine, after 2 years of studying French, I only knew how to say “Bonjour”.
 I regret being lazy, but the teachers were so boring.
-Of course, lack of motivation was an important factor.
+Of course, the lack of motivation was an important factor.

 So, folks, I lost a hope to master French.
 This July, I decided to give the last try and subscribed for an intense summer course in the same L’Institut Français in Marrakech.
 The 30 hours course cost only 950 Dh (around 90 eur) and guess what – after finishing it I understand and can speak basic French!